WebAssembly/component-model/design/mvp/CanonicalABI.md

 hide their original/complete size.
 However, zero-length buffers need to be treated specially (particularly when a zero-length read rendezvous with a zero-length write), so there is a special query for detecting whether a buffer is zero-length.
+Internally, buffers do have a maximum length of `2^28 - 1` which is independent of the type of memory backing the buffer.
 Based on this, buffers are represented by the following 3 abstract Python classes:
 ```python
 class Buffer:
   MAX_LENGTH = 2**28 - 1